bager-project/bager-parser/DOCUMENTATION.md

 [name_of_the_table]
     parser_type = "dxf" # dxf, image and GIS values are supported path = "dxf/two_rectangles_no_dimensions.dxf" # path to the file
-    remove_colinear = false # merge colinear points in a polygon, used only by image extractor simplify_tolerance = 0.0 # threshold value controlling the level of simplification, used only by image extractor coords = [
+    flip_y = false # flip by Y axis, used only by image extractor remove_colinear = false # merge colinear points in a polygon, used only by image extractor simplify_tolerance = 0.0 # threshold value controlling the level of simplification, used only by image extractor coords = [